GeorgeNAL/sc-tulsa/content/_index.md

 ## What is Tulsa Athletics Club?

-Athletics deserves a city like Tulsa.
+### Athletics deserves a city like Tulsa.
 If you run, throw or jump (or are ready to learn), let's make it happen.
 {{% /home-subscribe %}}

 <!-- ... -->

+&nbsp;
+&nbsp;

 {{% home-location
     image="/images/tulsa-track-map.jpg"